 The city inspects the construction and installation of BMPs associated with engineering permits, grading permits, public improvement permits, and Capital Improvement Program (CIP) projects.
-The Construction Inspectors review the projects for compliance with the water quality requirements for the project and the storm water ordinances.
+The CM&I inspectors review the projects for compliance with the water quality requirements for the project and the storm water ordinances.
 Building Inspectors inspect the construction and installation of BMPs that are associated with private development that requires a demolition or building permit.

-The city will continue to scan Storm Water Management Plans (SWQMPs) into the digital management system (HPRM).
+The city will continue to scan Storm Water Management Plans (SWQMPs) into the digital document management system.
 This allows these water quality reports to be accessed by CM&I inspectors, reviewers, and researchers.
 Having access to SWQMPs helps verify the types and locations of approved post construction treatment control BMPs.